 - Represented national auto-glass retailer in a variety of multi-jurisdictional disputes.

 - Successfully represented multi point regional automotive group in reversing an international manufacturer’s decision to terminate dealership point.

 - Argued successfully before the Massachusetts Supreme Judicial Court to establish the law in the Commonwealth on judicial estoppel.

 - Represented a hedge fund in a case where a former employee claimed an ownership stake in the fund which our client contended was obtained through a breach of fiduciary duty.
 The case involved novel issues of law on fiduciary duty and wiretap law.

 - Represented a $2 billion photovoltaic manufacturer of energy solutions in a dispute with a supplier of inverters and associated warranty services.
 The case tuned on contractual notice requirements.

-- Representing a national investment firm in connection with ongoing litigation related to a $150 million investment our client made in a company that has been plagued by fiduciary problems and mismanagement.
+- Represented a national investment firm in connection with ongoing litigation related to a $150 million investment our client made in a company that has been plagued by fiduciary problems and mismanagement.

 - Secured dismissal on summary judgment of claims asserted in connection with a film investment and production transaction.

-- Represent a global medical technology company in multi-jurisdictional dispute with suppliers of key safety components of both digital mammography systems and MRI machines manufactured by our client.
+- Represented a global medical technology company in multi-jurisdictional dispute with suppliers of key safety components of both digital mammography systems and MRI machines manufactured by our client.

 - Extricated officer from claims by retail advertising company that officer had breached fiduciary duties and engaged in self-dealing.